olliegardner/seminar-roulette/timelog.md

 - _4 hour_ Setup feed from Samoa events and implemented a random seminar button which displays a random seminar from Samoa on the frontend.
 - _1 hour_ Researched different CSS frameworks for React.
 I am going to use Material-UI from Google.
+- _0.5 hour_ Wrote up status report for this week and sent to supervisor.

 ### 23 Oct 2020